Duality for commutative group stacks: Dual of a commutative group stack

 In the general case, the canonical exact sequence~\ref{structural_exact_sequence} induces a commutative diagram

 The morphism $H^{-1}(G)^D \to E^2(H^0(G))$ is trivial (\ref{vanishing_ext23_abelian}), hence the first row is exact by~\ref{dual_sec_can}.
 The second row is exact too (\ref{Picard_classifiant} and~\cite[3.3.2]{Brochard_finiteness}).
-The left and right vertical maps are isomorphisms by the above particular cases, hence by the 5-lemma the middle one is also an isomorphism. \end{proof}
+The left and right vertical maps are isomorphisms by the above particular cases, hence by the 5-lemma (which holds in any abelian category and in particular in the category of sheaves, see e.g. \cite[VIII, \S 4, Lemma4]{MacLane_Categories_For_The}; note by the way that in loc. cit. the assumptions on $f_1$ and $f_5$ are too strong: it suffices to have $f_1$ epic and $f_5$ monic) the middle one is also an isomorphism. \end{proof}

 \begin{prop} \